7 Best generators for your RV air conditioner (Full reviews)

 In most cases, the answer is simple.
 Just plug your RV power cord into it!
 But it’s not always that straightforward because some generators don’t have power outlets that will fit.

-In these cases, you’ll need to get a “dogbone” adapter to connect the RV plug to the generator outlet.
+In these cases, you’ll need a “dogbone” adapter to connect the RV plug to the generator outlet.

-When you’re ready to connect, turn on your generator, let it run for a few minutes and then plug in the RV power cord.
+When you’re ready to connect, please turn on your generator, let it run for a few minutes, and then plug in the RV power cord.

 A step-by-step guide to connecting portable generators to recreational vehicles.